-Christmas with a dog – really enjoy the Christmas period!
+Christmas with a Dog – How to Really Enjoy the Christmas Period

 The Christmas period should be a time for rest and relaxation for us all, but the everyday reality looks a little different: there is a string of Christmas parties to attend, presents need to be bought, and everything is thrown off kilter.
 Our four-legged companions notice this too and have a tendency to be more nervous and unsettled.
 For dogs, the calm Christmas period can be stressful.
 Read here how you can make Christmas easier for your dog, allowing your whole family to enjoy this special time.